-We reviewed the prior year's performance findings and recommendations within the Measure E and BH FY 2022 audit.
+We reviewed the prior year's performance findings and recommendations within the Measure E and BH FY 2023 audit.
 We interviewed District and Bond Program personnel and reviewed relevant documentation to determine the status of improvement opportunities identified in previous audits.
-Through inquiry and review of documents, we confirmed the District has taken steps to address four prior observations, and has addressed two prior observation.
+Through inquiry and review of documents, we confirmed the District has taken steps to address one prior observation, one observation is open, and has closed two prior observations.
 Please see the following summary table for further information.

-Source Category Recommendation BHUSD Responses Management Response Planned Resolution Date Status of Resolution Observation 4a from Moss Adams FY 2017-2023 Reports (Objective No. 4b from Moss Adams FY 2016 Report) Expenditure and Payment Procedures The District should continue to evaluate the invoice payment processing procedures to ensure compliance with the California Prompt Payment Act.
-BHUSD will continue to monitor and evaluate our payment processing procedures.
-Resolved Open - The District has taken steps Observation 4c from Moss Adams FY 2019-2023 Report Expenditure and Payment Procedures As provided by the lease-leaseback agreements, the District should continue to conduct construction audits and/or review procedures to ensure any potential non-compliant charges are not billed to the District and to support transparency of the project.
+BHUSD Responses Source Category Recommendation Management Response Planned Resolution Date Status of Resolution Observation 4a from Moss Adams FY 2017-2024 Reports (Objective No. 4b from Moss Adams FY 2016 Report) Expenditure and Payment Procedures Closed Closed Closed Closed Observation 4c from Moss Adams FY 2019-2024 Reports Expenditure and Payment Procedures As provided by the lease-leaseback agreements, the District should continue to conduct construction audits and/or review procedures to ensure any potential non-compliant charges are not billed to the District and to support transparency of the project.
 As a best practice, the District's billing controls and policies should be evaluated to prevent potential excessive and non-compliant charges to the District, as required by the contract.
 Additionally, the District should continue requiring subcontractors to submit conditional and unconditional lien waivers, in addition to the contractor, with their payment applications to ensure timely payment and mitigate potential project risk exposures.
 BHUSD and Fonder-Salari will continue to conduct detailed reviews of each payment application.
 The general contractor is required to submit subcontractor lien releases for the previous month with each payment application.
-Resolved Open - The District has taken steps Observation 7 from Moss Adams FY 2016-2023 Reports District and Professional Services Staffing Plan for the Bond Program Closed Closed Closed Closed Observation 8 from Moss Adams FY 2016-2023 Reports Design and Construction Costs Budget Management Closed Closed Closed Closed Observation 10 from Moss Adams FY 2016-2023 Reports Procurement Fraud Prevention and Detection Controls As a best practice, the District should maintain a consolidated bid and procurement activity report that will help District senior management identify, prevent, or detect fraud and/or other issues of non compliance with District policies and procedures, State laws, and regulations.
-Supporting documentation for this consolidated report should be readily available in a central location, either physically or electronically.
-As part of its evaluation of its internal control framework, appropriate District oversight personnel should examine how complaints were handled to ensure that mechanisms for reporting potential fraud or abuse and questionable accounting or auditing practices are in place and working satisfactorily.
-BHUSD and Fonder-Salari will create and maintain a Consolidated Bid and Procurement Activity Report/Log and will make it readily available electronically on our BHUSD website.
-We will continue to hold Procurement Fraud & Prevention training on an annual basis.
-Ongoing.
-Log will be populated and uploaded by end of March 2024.
-Open - The District has taken steps Observation 11 from Moss Adams FY 2020-2023 Report Master Planning As a best practice, the master plan should include information surrounding cash flow modeling and funding source information to promote transparency, compliance, and accountability to key stakeholders amongst the various program and funding sources.
+Ongoing Open - The District has taken steps Observation 10 from Moss Adams FY 2016-2024 Reports Procurement Fraud Prevention and Detection Controls Closed Closed Closed Closed

+BHUSD Responses Source Category Recommendation Management Response Planned Resolution Date Status of Resolution Observation 11 from Moss Adams FY 2020-2024 Reports Master Planning As a best practice, the master plan should include information surrounding cash flow modeling and funding source information to promote transparency, compliance, and accountability to key stakeholders among the various program and funding sources.
 BHUSD and Fonder-Salari will expand on our Master Budget and Master Schedule documentation to ensure that cash flow timing and funding source information is clear and transparent.
-March 2024 Open - The District has taken steps
+Ongoing Open - The District has taken steps